 If you don’t understand the job description, either move on to the next one or read it until you comprehend.
 Guessing haphazardly about what to put in your resume will be evident with your submission and won’t improve your chances.
 I’ve seen resumes in which candidates tried to add skills or descriptions they don’t understand; the attempt to match the posted description is obvious to a professional resume writer or recruiter.
 Sometimes even the ATS can catch the disconnect.

 Learn How to Find Your Fit

 It’s normal if this all sounds a bit overwhelming.
 Many job descriptions are too complicated or vague.
 Sometimes Human Resources writes or posts the description without understanding it and the department is too overwhelmed with submissions to keep up.
 After reading a job description, you might not be sure if you match the 80% that recruiters want.
 You might not understand how to tailor your resume to that description, or if you can.
 You might not see the difference between the required parts and the recommended parts.
 If this is the case, consider finding someone who has worked in hiring or recruiting to help you get past this bump in the road.
 If you don’t know anyone with hiring experience, the NG Career Strategy team is always available to help!
-Sign up for a free resume review.

-A professional writer or career coach (especially one that has worked in recruiting or hiring) knows how to judge if you are underqualified, overqualified, or a reasonable fit for any position.
+A professional resume writer or career coach (especially one that has worked in recruiting or hiring) knows how to judge if you are underqualified, overqualified, or a reasonable fit for any position.
 We understand the job market, recruiting, and how to make your resume stand out when you are an appropriate candidate.
 We help you improve your chances of landing a position you really want by ensuring that you apply to positions that are worthy of and consistent with your experience and accomplishments.
 Avoid extra frustration—let us guide you to the best possible resume so you land the best possible position for you.